All Episodes

 Well, there isn't any question about that.

-Uh they've had a lot of a lot of hurricanes.
+They've had a lot of hurricanes.

 I went back and looked at this.

-Um, let me take the break and I'll come back.
+Let me take the break and I'll come back.

-I'm Roger Hedgecock in for rush, taking your calls on Open Line Friday at 1 800-282-2882 after this.
+I'm Roger Hedgecock in for Rush taking your calls on Open Line Friday at 1-800-282-2882 after this.

-Little Mac the knife.
+Little Mac the Knife.

 New Orleans music all day today on Open Line Friday.

-Some real stink has come out of the uh Huffington Post.com in the form of a essay by Robert F. Kennedy Jr.
+Some real stink has come out of the HuffingtonPost.com in the form of an essay by Robert F. Kennedy Jr.

-And uh I I don't know.
+And I don't know.

-Because after saying it's a Hilly Barber's fault that there was uh Hurricane Katrina because he wrote a memo that convinced George Bush not to sign the Kyoto Accords.
+Because after saying it's a Hilly Barber's fault that there was Hurricane Katrina because he wrote a memo that convinced George Bush not to sign the Kyoto Accords.

 Quote, the science is clear.